 As long as you got your tattoo in a CA regulated tattoo parlor by a licensed artist, you only have to wait one month in order to donate.
 If the tattoo hasn't fully healed or is infected, you must wait until it's healed and healthy.

 Who needs blood?

 5% of all hospitalized patients receive blood transfusions; the average amount of blood a patient will use is approximately three pints.
 The most frequent users are patients with cancer, leukemia, heart disease, gastrointestinal disease, traumas, anemia and liver disease.

 Can I get a disease from donating blood?

-Not at all, all the supplies and equipment are used new and sterile and then are disposed of after use.
+Not at all.
+The supplies and equipment used are new and sterile and are then disposed of after use.